GSA/digitalgov.gov/content/resources/2/inventory-data-gov-guide.md

 <span style="font-weight: 400">Once you fix the errors, go back to the Organization page and re-download the Redacted Inventory (PDL) or Unredacted Inventory (EDI) datasets, and you should get a zip file with just the data.json and no error log.</span>

 <span style="font-weight: 400">For the Unredacted Inventory (EDI), the data.json file can be submitted to OMB Max.
-For the Redacted Inventory (PDL), the data.json will need to be posted on the agencyâ€™s website at agency.gov/data.json in order to be harvested by the Data.gov catalog. Â If the data.json is being posted on the agency.gov website for the first time, please contact the Data.gov team viaÂ <a href="mailto:datagov@gsa.gov">email</a>Â </span><span style="font-weight: 400">to set the harvest source on catalog.data.gov.Â </span>
+For the Redacted Inventory (PDL), the data.json will need to be posted on the agencyâ€™s website at agency.gov/data.json in order to be harvested by the Data.gov catalog.
+If the data.json is being posted on the agency.gov website for the first time, please contact the Data.gov team via <a href="mailto:datagov@gsa.gov">email</a> </span><span style="font-weight: 400">to set the harvest source on catalog.data.gov. </span>

 <h3 id="automating-data-json-downloads" style="padding-top: 50px">
   Automating data.json downloads by agencies